Complete Guide for PMP Project Description

 Does the project experience have to be acquired via employment?
 For example, can I use experience such as volunteer work, building my website, or even building a deck for my home?

-I do not have a Project Management title, will that impact my chance of getting my PMP application accepted?
+I do not have a Project Management title.
+Will that impact my chance of getting my PMP application accepted?

 Can I use industry jargon related to my niche field?
 Or should I keep a balance?